 Note: This article describes how to print custom mailing labels using mail merge with Microsoft Office.
-If you want to learn how to print mailing labels directly from Remine, click here.
+If you want to learn how to print mailing labels directly from Remine, see our article Print Mailing Labels in Remine.

-Once you've tracked opportunities, sorted by labels, identified promising leads, and exported a CSV of your future clients, it's time to make contact.
+Once you've carted your opportunities, identified promising leads, and exported a CSV of your future clients, it's time to make contact.
 If you plan to send your communication via the postal system, you can use your Remine-generated CSV to produce mailing labels with Microsoft Excel and Word.

 Here's a quick video tutorial on how to use mail merge to create address labels: